theninthsky/client-side-rendering/README.md

 The only limitation is that we can only preload GET resources.
 However, we can easily implement an endpoint that transforms GET requests with query params to POST requests with body.
 <br>
-Here's an example of such transform proxy as a Cloudflare worker:
+Here's an example of such transform proxy as a Cloudflare Worker:

 ```js
 export default {